ertis-research/opentwins/docs/docs/installation/manual/composition.md

 <Tabs groupId="environment">
   <TabItem value="helm" label="Helm" default>

-To install the plugin you need to add its compiled code in a folder with the same name as its ID inside the Grafana plugins folder, which is X by default.
+To install the plugin you need to add its compiled code in a folder with the same name as its ID inside the Grafana plugins folder, which is _/var/lib/grafana/plugins_ by default.
 To do this using Helm, add an extraInitContainer to your values.yaml, where you navigate to the plugins folder, download the zip of the latest release and unzip it.
 Below is what you need to add.